skijit/notes/programming/maxmsp/max-for-live.md

 - Each object also has a ```canonical_parent``` child which can be useful.
     - example: ```path this_device canonical_parent``` gets the track object

+## Best Practices with M4L
-**TODO** comment on the different m4l gui elements
+**TODO** Add collection of best practices / gotchas / including what I learn from the C74 snippets **TODO** comment on the different m4l gui elements